zgosalvez/github-actions-get-flutter-version-env/README.md

-# GitHub Action — Get Flutter Version
+# GitHub Action — Get the Flutter Version Environment

 This GitHub Action (written in composite run steps) allows you to leverage GitHub Actions to get the [Flutter](https://flutter.dev) environment version from the pubspec file.
 This is primarily used before using the [Flutter action](https://github.com/marketplace/actions/flutter-action).